ccxtechnologies/nuttx/README.md

 ### Cloning the Repository

 **NuttX needs to reside in a path that contains no spaces.**

 Create a directory ***nuttxspace*** and navigate to it.

 Here are instructions for cloning the core NuttX RTOS and semi-optional apps):

     git clone https://github.com/ccxtechnologies/nuttx.git nuttx
     git clone https://github.com/apache/incubator-nuttx-apps.git apps

-This will result in 2 directories inside nuttxspace/:
+This will result in the following directory structure:
 + nuttxspace/
     - nuttx/
     - apps/